Pop quiz: How many national park sites are there in the United States?

 - Edwin B. Forsythe National Wildlife Refuge (Galloway, NJ)

-The Edwin B. Forsythe refuge protects more than 47,000 acres of southern New Jersey coastal habitats which is actively managed for migratory birds.
+The Edwin B. Forsythe refuge protects more than 47,000 acres of southern New Jersey coastal habitats, which are actively managed for migratory birds.

 - Wallkill River National Wildlife Refuge (Sussex, NJ)